santa112358/santa112358/README.md

 ### Hi there 👋

+Flutter developer based in Tokyo, and underdraduate in Waseda university.

+I manage several flutter packages and so happy that many developers are using them.

+If you have any requests or problems, please do not hesitate to create an issue or pull request.

+I do my best to update them, but sometimes my response and updates can be slow due to several projects I am involved in.

+Thank you.

 <!--
 **santa112358/santa112358** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.